-Emily Louise Foy Clegg is a New Zealand footballer who plays for Racing Louisville in the NWSL.
+Emily Louise Foy Clegg is a New Zealand footballer who plays as a forward for Vittsjö GIK in Sweden’s Damallsvenskan.
+She represents New Zealand senior national team.

 She missed the majority of her first NWSL season due to injury and a trip to the U-20 World Cup.